 The Social Adventurer Program is a series of skill-based therapy groups designed to develop social and emotional skills for school-aged children with autism.
 The Social Adventurer Program takes into consideration the learning needs of students with autism by delivering a structured program that addresses core learning outcomes.
 The Social Adventurer Program integrates functional goals through evidence-based programs and best practice strategies, while linking to educational curriculum outcomes from the Australian National Curriculum.
 Each child or teenager is matched to a group according to his or her goals and individual needs.
 All groups focus on 4 core learning outcomes that are differentiated to the learning needs of the group.
 Core Learning Outcomes are in the areas of: Self-awareness, understanding others, communication and friendships.
 Groups are run after school, over an 8-week program, between 3.30pm and 5.30pm across seven different locations in the Perth metro area.

-Please Note: Expressions of Interest for Term 4, 2019 have now closed.
-Expressions of Interest for Term 1, 2020 will reopen later this year.
+Expressions of Interest for Term 1, 2020 have now closed and will reopen next year.

 The Discovery Club forms part of the Social Adventurer Program aimed to support the development of introductory-level social skills for school-aged children with autism.
 The group program is a structured, play based curriculum that aims to support children to begin developing social skills through play and practical hands-on activities.
 The Discovery Club introduces social concepts such as sharing and turn taking, learning to have fun within a group setting, developing communication and interaction skills and self-regulation.
 Student participation in these groups is aimed at improving social outcomes at home, school and in the community.